Sanjuar/Mental-Health/README.md

 **Findings**

-- Over 60% of the data falls into “Normal” and “Depression,” making them the dominant voices in the dataset.
+- The majority (more than 60%) is grouped under “Normal” and “Depression,” which are the two dominant groups in the database.
-- Suicidal posts constitute a significant 20.8%, indicating a substantial presence of high‑risk conversations.
+- Suicide-related posts constitute 20.8% of the total, reflecting that there are many conversations of high risk.
-- The smaller categories (Anxiety, Bipolar, Stress, Personality disorder) still provide valuable insights but should be interpreted with awareness of their lower sample sizes.
+- Despite being small, the minority groups provide interesting findings, but their interpretation needs to be considered in light of the small sample size.

 **Why this matters**